mdekrey/ttrpg-game-engine/game-powers-ui/src/content/rules/non-combat-encounter.md

 for initiative.

 - A pie-eating contest would likely use the Constitution score.
-- A month in town to train likely uses each characters' primary ability score for initiative.
 - A climbing race probably would use the Strength score (if it's more about athletics to climb the cliff itself quickly), but some situations may call for Dexterity (to see who can scramble the fastest) or Constitution (in the case